-On the plant side, plant resistance to B. cinerea is dominated by quantitative and highly polygenic resistance, with no evidence for qualitative resistance (Rowe and Kliebenstein 2008, Corwin, Copeland et al. 2016).
+On the plant side, resistance to B. cinerea is dominated by quantitative and highly polygenic resistance, with no evidence for qualitative resistance (Rowe and Kliebenstein 2008, Corwin, Copeland et al. 2016).
 A model pathosystem for studying quantitative interactions is the tomato-B. cinerea system, where the pathogen causes crop loss due to both pre- and post-harvest infection.
 Resistance to B. cinerea is a quantitative trait in tomato, with identified tomato QTLs explaining up to 15% of phenotypic variation in a stem bioassay (Finkers, van Heusden et al. 2007).
 Tomato is a model system for study of the impact of domestication upon plant physiology and resistance.
 This includes evidence that tomato domestication has altered the circadian clock phase (Müller, Wijnen et al. 2016), which can modulate resistance to B. cinerea (Sauerbrunn and Schlaich 2004, Weyman, Pan et al. 2006, Bhardwaj, Meier et al. 2011).
 Further, B. cinerea infection can influence the amplitude of circadian oscillations in clock gene expression (Windram, Madhou et al. 2012), and both the plant and pathogen clocks impact B. cinerea virulence (Hevia, Canessa et al. 2015).
-This suggests that host plant domestication can alter traits known to influence B. cinerea resistance from other systems.
+This suggests that host plant domestication within tomato can alter traits known to influence B. cinerea resistance from other systems.
 Thus, the tomato-B. cinerea pathosystem allows us to directly test how genetic variation in a generalist pathogen may be influenced by domestication in a crop plant.

-In this study, we conducted genome-wide association (GWA) in the pathogen to see how it broadly responds to host phenotypic variation, and more specifically to domestication.
+In this study, we conducted genome-wide association (GWA) in B. cinerea to test how it broadly responds to host phenotypic variation, and more specifically to domestication.
 We examined the contributions of tomato variation, domestication, and B. cinerea genetic variation to lesion size in on detached leaves.
 Lesion size of B. cinerea is a quantitative trait, controlled by genetics in both the plant and the pathogen (Rowe and Kliebenstein 2008).
 In our analysis of lesion images at 72 hours post inoculation, both host and pathogen genotypes contribute to virulence.
 Our findings suggest that individual isolates are generalists across tomato genotypes and across domestication in Solanum.
 A subset of single isolates, however, are sensitive to tomato domestication.
 We do not find evidence for host specialization; B. cinerea isolates collected from tomato tissues are not within the most-virulent isolates on tomato.
 At the genetic level, virulence of B. cinerea is highly quantitative, with hundreds of significant SNPs with small effect sizes associated with lesion area on each tomato genotype.

 Methods